bilgino/angularforddd/README.md

 }
 ```

-A better solution is to move the domain logic to entity classes to ensure that boundaries are clear:
+A better approach is to move domain logic to entity classes making boundaries become more clear:

 ```
 class Account {